-In fiscal year 2018, LAX's contribution rate for the APO that are members of the LAFPP Tier 6 plan, as determined by the actuary is 23.54% of covered payroll.
-Based on LAX's reported covered payroll of \$1.9 million for Tier 6, LAX's pro rata share of the combined actuarially determined contribution for pension and postemployment healthcare benefits, and actual contribution made to LAFPP was \$0.4 million (100% of actuarially determined contribution) for the period between January and June 2018.
-LAX made no contributions to the LAFPP Plan for fiscal year 2017 since the LAFPP Plan was effective for LAX's APO starting from fiscal year 2018.
+In fiscal year 2019, LAX's contribution rate for the APO that are members of the LAFPP Tier 6 plan, as determined by the actuary was 27.54% of covered payroll.
+Based on LAX's reported covered payroll of \$4.9 million for Tier 6, LAX's pro rata share of the combined actuarially determined contribution for pension and postemployment healthcare benefits, and actual contribution made to LAFPP was \$1.3 million.
+In fiscal year 2018, LAX's contribution rate for the APO that are members of the LAFPP Tier 6 plan, as determined by the actuary was 23.54% of covered payroll.
+Based on LAX's reported covered payroll of \$1.9 million for Tier 6, LAX's pro rata share of the combined actuarially determined contribution for pension and postemployment healthcare benefits, and actual contribution made to LAFPP was \$0.4 million for Tier 6, LAX's pro rata share of the combined actuarially determined contribution for pension and postemployment healthcare benefits, and actual contribution made to LAFPP was \$0.4 million for the period between January and June 2018.